-The Organization is a tax-exempt organization under Section 501(c)4 of the Internal Revenue Code (the "Code") and corresponding California provisions, as the Organization qualifies as a charitable organization whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to Federal or state income tax.
+The Organization is a tax-exempt organization under Section 501(c)4 of the Internal Revenue Code (the "Code") and corresponding California provisions, as the Organization qualifies as a charitable organization whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to federal or state income tax.
 The Organization currently has no unrelated business income.
-Accordingly, no provision for Federal or state income taxes has been recorded.
+Accordingly, no provision for federal or state income taxes has been recorded.

 In accordance with ASC 740 "Uncertainty in Income Taxes," the Organization recognizes the impact of tax positions in the financial statements if that position is more likely than not of being sustained on audit, based on the technical merits of the position.
 To date, the Organization has not recorded any uncertain tax positions.
-During the years ended June 30, 2011 and 2010, the Organization did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
-As of June 30, 2011, the open Federal and state tax years for the Organization were 2007 to 2010 and 2006 to 2010, respectively.
+During the years ended June 30, 2012 and 2011, the Organization did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
+As of June 30, 2012, the open federal and state tax returns subject to examination were for the years 2008 to 2011 and 2007 to 2011, respectively.